allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

 * W1 - Tolerates phenylalanine and tyrosine, and is less intolerant other large residues.
-* W2 - Tolerates cysteine, glycine, leucine, arginine and serine (no clear pattern?)
+* W2 - Tolerates cysteine, glycine, leucine, arginine and serine (no clear pattern?).
+Less intolerant of other aromatics
+* WO - Outliers

 ### W0